 While I was on vacation recently, I received 2 panicky phone calls from clients that had to make arrangements for loved ones because of their inability to take care of themselves.
-In both cases, the parent felled down, injured themselves, and were required to be in the hospital for a few days.
-As a matter of fact, one of my client’s dad feel down again after only be home from the hospital for a few hours, requiring him to go back because of a possible head injury.
-Fortunately, in both cases, I had done a little bit of planning with both cases, so there was some help with the long term decisions that were going to have to be made.
+In both cases, the parent fell down, injured themselves, and were required to be in the hospital for a few days.
+As a matter of fact, one of my client’s dad fell down again after only being home from the hospital for a few hours, requiring him to go back because of a possible head injury.
+Fortunately, in both cases, I had done a little bit of planning so there was some help with the long term decisions that were going to have to be made.
 However, the kids had really very little clue as to what to do, if their parents had enough money to get some help, or how to structure the finances.
 What really surprised them was they thought that Medicare was going to help pay for most of this….NO!
 So, I thought I would spend a few minutes preparing you to better handle a long term care situation.

 1.)
 What is meant by long term care?